This post contains affiliate links.

 • ¾ cup dried cranberries and/or chopped nuts.

 No Dutch Oven?
-Place dough ball on a greased baking tray.
+Place a baking sheet in the oven while oven preheats.
+Place risen dough ball on the hot greased baking tray.
 Add three cups of boiling water to a 9×13 pan and set it on the lowest oven rack.
 (This will create steam in the oven to make the bread crusty on the outside).
 Bake for 30-35 minutes.

 Freezing Instructions: Make the dough and place in a freezer-safe bag.
 Freeze for up to 3 months.
 Thaw completely in the refrigerator, then allow to rise for 30-45 minutes at room temperature before baking.
 Baked (and cooled) loaves of bread can also be frozen for up to 3 months.